Meet the Team

 Therapist

-Participates with: Aetna, Blue Cross, CBHA, Cigna/Evernorth and Medcost
+Participates with: Aetna, Blue Cross, Carolina Behavioral Health Alliance (CBHA), Cigna (Evernorth), Medcost and self-pay

 I am a trauma informed, LGBTQIA+ identified and allied, culturally humble, body positive clinical social worker.
 I have my Bachelor of Arts in Criminal Justice with a minor in Psychology from the University of South Carolina and my Master of Social Work from Winthrop University.
 My background includes working with survivors of domestic violence, sexual assault, and other crimes and their loved ones to provide assessments, crisis intervention, and case management designed to fit each unique client or family.
 I have worked with clients in the hospital, the court system, and community non-profit settings in person, virtually, and over the phone.
 I use Trauma Informed Cognitive Behavioral Therapy (TF-CBT), Dialectical Behavioral Therapy (DBT), and Motivational Interviewing when working with clients.